sockethub/sockethub/packages/schemas/README.md

 # @sockethub/schemas

-Sockethub AS2.0 and other JSON schemas
+Sockethub ActivityStreams 2.0 schemas and other JSON schemas for Sockethub use and development.

 ## Usage